oweb36/mws-docs/Characters/Air Conditioners/RXe.md

 RXe is also manipulative with charisma.
 She makes herself seem good and attractive, but all she wants is to use and manipulate them.
 Her leadership skills is good, but she leads others to doom.

 RXe has a bit of goodness and kindness, but is largely overshadowed and overpowered by her evilness.
+This goodness is fairly present and can overpower her evilness if she's with a really close friend of hers.
+But just don't be near her most of the time for the sake of you, please.

 ## Relations